dhyannnn/EXPLORE-/README.md

 # EXPLORE-
-- This Repository includes all my work for EXPLORE including the tutorials plus all the work after Jan 10th when the research work starts
+- This Repository includes all of my work for EXPLORE Dark Matter Research as a physics student at York University.
 - All the examples and methods given in the tutorials are made by the tutorial leaders, I have only completed the exercises within the tutorials